-You configure the built-in importers in the configuration file the same way you configure export connections.
-Within the <import> element, you declare each import stream using separate <configuration> elements.
-Within the <configuration> tag you use attributes to specify the type and format of data being imported and whether the import configuration is enabled or not.
-Then enclosed within the <configuration> tags you use property> elements to provide information required by the specific importer and/or formatter.
+You set up the built-in importers in the configuration the same way you configure export connections.
+Within the import property, you declare each import stream using separate configuration list elements.
+You use subproperties to specify the type and format of data being imported and whether the import configuration is enabled or not.
+Provide information required by the specific importer and/or formatter within the property list.
 For example: